FoldingAtHome/containers/README.md

 Each of these is explained in the container README, but they are included here for clarity.
 RFC 2119 meanings.

-* MUST mount read-writable persistet storage to `/fah` of the running container.
-Running containers MUST NOT share the same mounted directory, but SHOULD be reused to avoid lost Work Units.
+* MUST mount read-writable persistent storage to `/fah` of the running container.
+Running containers MUST NOT share the same mounted directory, but directories SHOULD be reused to avoid lost Work Units.
-* MUST create and preload a tuned `config.xml` in each persistent storage directory before running the container.
+* MUST create and preload a tuned `config.xml` in each persistent storage directory before running the container for the first time.
 * MUST run the container as a uid:gid, specified with with `--user` or equivalent, so that the running container has read-write permissions to the persistent storage in `/fah`.